balubhasuran/balubhasuran.github.io/_pages/about.md

 <h3>Projects</h3>

-Reducing  diagnostic delays in Acute Hepatic Porphyria using electronic health records data and machine learning: a multicenter development and validation study
+<b>1.
+Reducing  diagnostic delays in Acute Hepatic Porphyria using electronic health records data and machine learning: a multicenter development and validation study</b>

-Can machine learning be used to identify undiagnosed patients with Acute Hepatic Porphyria (AHP), a rare heritable condition?
+<br>•Can machine learning be used to identify undiagnosed patients with Acute Hepatic Porphyria (AHP), a rare heritable condition?

-Train and evaluate models to separately predict referral and diagnosis
+<br>•Train and evaluate models to separately predict referral and diagnosis

 Using a cohort of recently seen patients at UCLA/UCSF, infer:
-Who is most likely to eventually be referred
+<br>•Who is most likely to eventually be referred
-Who, among those, is likely to be diagnosed w/ AHP Sequentially enroll patients who meet both criteria to be tested
+<br>•Who, among those, is likely to be diagnosed w/ AHP
+<br>•Sequentially enroll patients who meet both criteria to be tested

 Code Repository:[AHPPrediction](https://github.com/rwelab/AHPPrediction)

-Accurate, Robust, and Scalable Machine Abstraction of Mayo Endoscopic Subscores from Colonoscopy Reports
+<b>2.
+Accurate, Robust, and Scalable Machine Abstraction of Mayo Endoscopic Subscores from Colonoscopy Reports</b>

 Is natural language processing (NLP)a viable alternative to manually abstracting disease activity from notes?